aspose-ocr/Aspose.OCR-Documentation/python/getting-started/licensing/_index.md

 ## Licensing multiple Aspose products

-Even if you have a single license for all Aspose products (such as Aspose.Total), you still need to apply the license separately to each Aspose library you are using in your application.
+Even if you have a single license for all Aspose products, you still need to apply the license separately to each Aspose module you are using in your application.